-There are some established mechanisms and technologies that support interaction between students and staff.
-The main online platform is the virtual learning environment (VLE, Moodle) and its embedded computer mediated communication.
+There are some established blended learning mechanisms and technologies that support interaction between students and staff.
+The main tools are the virtual learning environment (VLE, Moodle) and computer-mediated communication.

-The virtual learning environment offers opportunities for interaction, predominantly through the use of discussion fora.
+- The virtual learning environment offers opportunities for interaction, predominantly through the use of discussion fora. - There was evidence in the programme design of computer-mediated activities and exercises that supported student learning and encouraged reflection and self-evaluation.